 When applying for an entry-level position, you might encounter a job interview question about what college subjects you liked the least and why.
 It's an important question because, of course, you don't have a lot of real work experience or job history under your belt yet.

-This question is really designed to see how you handle yourself - do you make valid, cogent points, or do you inadvertently say something offensive or negative.
+This question is designed to do more than just help the hiring manager learn more about your interests in school.
+The interviewer is also hoping to see how you handle yourself—do you make valid, cogent points, or do you inadvertently say something offensive or negative.

 Another reason for asking is to make sure that the subjects you don't like aren't important to the role you're being considered for.